tohidsmart/GoogleSearchCrawler/README.md

 #### How to run the project

-1. Open the solution in visual studio 2017 or above
+1. Open the solution file in visual studio 2017 or above
 2. Make sure the starting project is set to `GoogleSearch.Crawler`
-3. Run it by using IIS Express
+3. Run it by clink on IIS Express
+4. When it is load, it should show the below screen

-<b>Example screen When program loads</b>
+<b>Example screen when program loads</b>

 ![File](./Images/file.PNG )

-<b> Key in few Keywords and url </b>
+<b> Key-in few Keywords and url </b>

 ![File2](./Images/File2.png)